GaloisInc/BESSPIN-GFE/README.md

    before running Linux.
 2. Run OpenOCD to connect to the riscv core `openocd -f
    $GFE_REPO/testing/targets/ssith_gfe.cfg`.
-3. In a new terminal, run minicom with
+3. In a new terminal, run Minicom with
    `minicom -D /dev/ttyUSB1 -b 115200`. `ttyUSB1`
    should be replaced with whichever USB port is connected to the VCU118's USB-to-UART bridge.
 Settings can be configured by running